yetiiil/Mask3D/README.md

-# Packaged Version of Mask3D to be used in LabelMaker
+# Packaged version of Mask3D to be used in LabelMaker

 ## Installation